docent-net/maciej.lasyk.info/content/2016/2016-12-16-systemd-231-in-centos7-by-facebook.md

 Having those both you may install systemd 231 on your Centos7.

-It's not however meant currently to be meant as production and also doesn't provide SELinux policies / contexts.
+It's not currently meant to be running as production and also doesn't provide SELinux policies / contexts.
 But.. it works.
 And it works on FB scale :)